 Section 179 Deduction Includes HVAC Equipment Purchases

-Are you a property owner or tenant who is considering purchasing HVAC equipment to modernize your commercial building?
-If so, you should be aware of the Section 179 deduction for HVAC equipment purchases and energy efficiency improvements.
+Are you a property owner or tenant who is considering purchasing HVAC equipment to modernize your commercial building and work toward corporate sustainability?
+If so, you should be aware of the Section 179 deduction for HVAC equipment purchases and energy efficiency improvements for increasing environmental sustainability.

 Learn more about the Section 179 deduction for commercial HVAC equipment in this post.